MoYoez/MoYoez/readme.template.md

 Hi~This is Koi, an undergraduate student & Full-stack developer for ~~life~~ fun.
 I always use "MoeMagicMango" or "KoiParadise" as my own account names, currently I learn vue&TypeScript for my next developing project for myself, also I may try to study node as well ^^.

-Mainly I can use Golang,Python,TypeScript and C , I recommend this site -> [CSDIY](https://csdiy.wiki/) to study cs(Computer science), for it has lots of guide to help you ^^.
+Mainly I can use Golang, Python, React & Vue3 Framework & C , Rust is learning ( , I recommend this site -> [CSDIY](https://csdiy.wiki/) to study cs(Computer science), for it has lots of guide to help you ^^.

 Coding and writing something amusing or useful may be a nice way to spend time ^^, and I hope I can do more in the next few years.